trozware/troznet/_posts/2015-03-12-testing-automation.md

 The commit message could be the title of the post, so I need a way to construct the command and then execute it.
 Typinator is good at text manipulation, so I constructed another macro that takes the clipboard, uses it has the commit message and performs the git commands.
 I have to go into Terminal to trigger this macro, but then it appears to work.

+So there is still room for improvement, but with a set of macros, I can automate a lot of the standard text entry, which is always good for reducing errors.